 1982: E.T.
 (HMs: Fanny and Alexander, Blade Runner, Diner, Missing)

-1983: The King of Comedy (HMs: The Right Stuff, Risky Business, Angst, Entre Nous)
+1983: The King of Comedy (HMs: The Right Stuff, Risky Business, Angst, Entre Nous, A nos amours)

-1984: Amadeus (HMs: The Terminator, Paris TX, Stranger Than Paradise, Blood Simple, Once Upon A Time In America, Broadway Danny Rose, Threads)
+1984: Amadeus (HMs: The Terminator, Paris TX, Stranger Than Paradise, Blood Simple, Once Upon A Time In America, Broadway Danny Rose, Threads, Full Moon In Paris)

 1985: Brazil (HMs: Back To The Future, A Room With A View, Purple Rose of Cairo, Vagabond)

-1986: Blue Velvet (HMs: The Fly, Aliens, Decline of the American Empire, The Sacrifice)
+1986: Blue Velvet (HMs: The Fly, Aliens, Decline of the American Empire, The Singing Detective)

 1987: Wings of Desire (HMs: Au Revoir Les Enfants, Withnail and I, Raising Arizona)